eyal-wow-addons/WowInfo/README.md

 * **Instances**: Shows the progress of saved dungeons and raids.
     * Appears when hovering over Looking for Group button.

+* **Money**: Shows the money of the character.
+    * Appears when hovering over the Backpack bag.
+    * Supports multiple characters.
+    * Supports connected realms.
+    * Can be configured via the options.

 * **PvPS Status**: Shows the progress of honor level, conquest bar and the current arena/rbg rating.
     * Appears when hovering over Looking for Group button.